StarManiaKG/The-Story-of-Uncapped-Revengence-Discord-the-3rd/README.md

 - libopenmpt (Linux/OS X only)

 **OPTIONAL DEPENDENCIES**
-- libdiscord-rpc (Needed for Discord RPC Support; On Windows, SRB2 comes with the files, On Mac/Linux, you can find/compile them [here](https://github.com/discord/discord-rpc))
+- libdiscord-rpc (Discord RPC Support; On Windows, SRB2 comes with the files, On Mac/Linux, you can find/compile them [here](https://github.com/discord/discord-rpc))
-- libSDL2_mixer_ext (Needed for Advanced Sound and MIDI options; On Windows, SRB2 comes with the files, On Mac/Linux, you can find/compile them [here](https://github.com/WohlSoft/SDL-Mixer-X))
+- libSDL2_mixer_ext (Advanced Sound/MIDI Options; On Windows, SRB2 comes with the files, On Mac/Linux, you can find/compile them [here](https://github.com/WohlSoft/SDL-Mixer-X))

 ## Compiling